0bserver07/SVGDataDoodle/README.md

-> Notice: this is a fork of this repo "[dopyo.js](https://github.com/park108/dopyo.js/)" by [park108](https://github.com/park108), all credits to the original creator.
+> Notice: this is a fork of this repo "[dopyo.js](https://github.com/park108/dopyo.js/)" by [park108](https://github.com/park108), all credits for the original codebase goes towards the creator.
+This fork is a work in progress and is not ready for production use.
+However, if you are interested in contributing, please feel free to do so.

 # SVG Data Doodle